shivanisin02/Smart-Attendence-Management-System/README.md

 ![emp_management page](https://github.com/shivanisin02/Employee-Attendence-Management/blob/master/screenshots/emp_manage_page.jpg?raw=true)

 ### Attendence Report page
-#### Here attendence will be marked and automatic email will be sent to absentees.
+#### Here attendence will be marked and automatic email will be sent to absent Employees.
 We can search data by name or date and we can delete the data as well.
 ![Report page](https://github.com/shivanisin02/Employee-Attendence-Management/blob/master/screenshots/report_page.jpg?raw=true)